hpdeifel/hledger-iadd/README.md

    `%d.%m` or simply `%d`.
 I intend to support other formats, but that's what I use and it's currently the only one implemented.

-## Disclaimer

-This program has been written to support *my* use case and *my* journal.
-I have not tried to handle all possible cases, so it may very well break for yours.
-Please feel free to report such breakage as issue.

 ## Installation
 ### stack